thinkloop/memoizerific/README.md

 - [LRU-Memoize](https://github.com/erikras/lru-memoize) (@erikras)
 - ~~[LRU-Memoize](https://github.com/neilk/lru-memoize) (@neilk)~~

-After some quick testing, however, the library by @neilk was simply producing incorrect results, leaving two viable candidates.
+After some quick testing, however, we found the library by @neilk to be producing incorrect results, leaving only two viable candidates.
 Time to test performance.

 ## Benchmarks

 This library is intended for real-world use-cases, and is therefore benchmarked against other libraries using large, complex, real-world data.
-Humanity doesn't need any more fibonacci solvers after all.
+We don't need any more fibonacci solving tools.
 Example arguments look like this:
 ```javascript
 myMemoized(